 Dure has worked for a number of local governments and NGOs including the cities of Darebin, Maroondah, The Migrant Information Centre and currently coordinates the ‘Shout Out’ program for the Centre for Multicultural Youth.
 She draws inspiration from the Australian bush and the connections between human beings.
 Her young children remind her to play and stay present.

-Leadership Democratised: Every person, regardless of their status or position, can make a difference.
+We believe every person, regardless of their status or position, can make a difference.

 We believe the best training is experiential and reflective.

 We believe in work that is ethically grounded.